george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 - **Team Workflow:** Adapt to your team's workflow and code organization preferences when collaborating.

 ### General JavaScript Order
-However, we can establish a general structure to use as a baseline:
+General structure to use as a baseline:

 1. **DOM References and Global Variables:** Declare and manage references to HTML elements and global variables.
 2. **Modularization and Code Organization:** Organize code into modules and understand import/export for better maintainability.